 Salinity samples were collected from all rosette bottles and analyzed at sea using a Guildline model 8410 Portasal salinometer.
 The results were compared with the CTD salinity in order to verify that the rosette bottle did not mistrip or leak.
 The salinometer was standardized before and after each group of samples with substandard seawater.
-Periodic checks on the conductivity of the substandard were made by comparison with IAPSO Standard Seawater batch P132 on cruise 9901 and P134 on cruise 9904.
+Periodic checks on the conductivity of the substandard were made by comparison with IAPSO Standard Seawater batch P134 on both cruises.
 Salinity values have been calculated using the algorithms for the Practical Salinity Scale, 1978 (UNESCO, 1981a) and were reported to three decimal places, provided that accepted standards were met.
 If there was doubt concerning the accuracy of the analytical results the salinities were reported to two decimal places.